itsjacobian8/itsjacobian8/README.md

 <h1>Jacob Mach</h1>

 I am a South Sudanese Canadian, who is currently on tour in Africa.
-My educational background is in Chemical Engineering, both Bachelor's and PhD.Bachelor's degree was completed at the University of Toronto and Ph.D. at the University of Ottawa.
+My educational background is in Chemical Engineering, both Bachelor's and PhD.
+Bachelor's degree was completed at the University of Toronto and Ph.D. at the University of Ottawa.

 Ph.D. work studied the impact of gas-liquid distribution system on bubble column hydrodynamics.
 Bubble columns are encountered in energy, biochemical and metallurgical processes where intimate contact between a gas and a liquid is desired, for instance, when reactions are mass transfer limited.
 Internals such as gas-liquid distributors provide additional means for enhancing the contact between phases.